Ischua Creek

 During the 40-mile journey from its headwaters west of Machias down to its junction with Oil Creek in Hinsdale, Ischua Creek exhibits ever-changing characteristics: When some sections are low and clear, nearby sections might be deep and silt-laden; when most reaches are far too warm by early summer for trout survival, a few small sections might be cool enough to harbor trout well into summer—or longer.

-Ischua Creek is certainly one of the better trout streams in western New York if you're pursuing stocked trout.
-This stream is heavily stocked in late March with rainbow trout and brown trout.
+Ischua Creek is certainly one of the better trout streams in western New York if you're pursuing stocked trout, as this stream is heavily stocked in late March with rainbow trout and brown trout.
 Until late spring/early summer, nearly the entire stocked section, which extends from the Franklinville/Farmersville town line down to the junction with Oil Creek, offers fine fishing for trout, often in rustic, uncrowded settings.
 A few of these stocked fish occasionally manage to hang on for a year or more, bulking up on insects, small fish, and crayfish, but carryover trout are very uncommon in this stream due to high water temperatures during the summer.

 Also uncommon are wild trout.
 A smattering of wild brown trout can be found throughout most of the stream, but the majority are encountered upstream of Cadiz (essentially the intersection of Routes 16 and 98).
 The DEC has never documented reproduction of wild trout in Ischua Creek itself, so the wild browns found in the stream must drop down from one or more of Ischua's six small tributaries known to support wild brown trout.
 In the summer, some of these wild fish might retreat back into the tribs if water temperatures are too high and they can't find a thermal refuge in Ischua Creek.
 It is important to note that the vast majority of Ischua Creek upstream of the mouth of Johnson Creek and downstream of Cadiz is unsuitable for trout—stocked or wild—by early summer.

-To further clarify what is knownand unknownabout wild trout in this stream, I've included the following comment, which was provided by the DEC's top trout specialist, Scott Cornett.
+To further clarify what is known—and unknown—about wild trout in this stream, I've included the following comment, which was provided by the DEC's top trout specialist, Scott Cornett.
 My clarifications are in parentheses.
 "We have not done a population estimate there (Ischua Creek in the Franklinville area) since 2008 as we have focused on our other better streams, and that is a very hard one to sample effectively at anything other than drought flow.
-So, the value listed (on the PFR brochure) at 104 wild trout/mile was from 2008.
+So, the value listed (on the old PFR brochure) at 104 wild trout/mile was from 2008.
 The 500 wild trout/mile was from 1997.
 The value has bounced around but appeared to be declining from the three surveys we had there; 2004 was 424 wild trout/mile.
-The higher estimates were likely the result of excellent reproduction years of YOY in Carpenter Brook, Johnson Creek, and Rock Spring Brook before the beaver went crazy in the latter two streams.
+The higher estimates were likely the result of excellent reproduction years of YOY in Carpenter Brook, Johnson Creek, and Rock Spring Brook before the beavers went crazy in the latter two streams.
 So, I can’t say what the abundance really is now in that section."

 Much of the upper end of Ischua Creek, from the headwaters above Machias to just downstream of Reynolds Road, flows through wetlands, and as shown in the following graphs, some of the highest temperatures recorded in this stream occur in this section.
 (Note that these temperature readings date to 2002, and it's likely that, if taken today, the readings would be even higher due to climate change, which is affecting many of our trout streams.)
 By early summer, the water temperatures in the upper section of Ischua Creek are generally unsuitable for trout.
 In addition, trout are no longer stocked upstream of the Franklinville/Farmersville town line.
-The DEC's Scott Cornett told me that you might find a few trout upstream of the mouth of Johnson Creek, which feeds into Ischua Creek near the crossing of Route 16, but that is about the upper limit for finding meaningful numbers of trout in this stream.
+Scott Cornett told me that you might find a few trout upstream of the mouth of Johnson Creek, which feeds into Ischua Creek near the crossing of Route 16, but that is about the upper limit for finding meaningful numbers of trout in this stream.

 at Specified Locations (NYSDEC 2002)